^

 Emergency care for anaphylactic shock

-Intramuscular or intravenous injection of 0.1% solution of epinephrine from the calculation of 0.01 ml / kg (not more than 0.3 ml) and prednisolone 10 mg / kg.
-Chloropyramine (suprastin) is prescribed 2% solution or diphenhydramine (diphenhydramine) 1% solution - 0.05 ml / kg intravenously, intramuscularly.
-With low effectiveness, repeated intravenous administration of the drugs is necessary after 10-15 minutes.
-With the preservation of the phenomena of bronchospasm, inhalations of salbutamol 1.25-2.5 mg (1 / 2-1 nebulas) or 2.4% solution of aminophylline (euphyllin) 4-5 mg / kg are intravenously dripped.
-With the preservation of arterial hypotension, the introduction of 0.9% sodium chloride solution 10-30 ml / kghch) intravenously with the introduction of phenylephrine (mezatonum) 1-40 μg / kg hmin) or dopamine 6-10 μg / kg hmin) is shown.
-Oxygen therapy is carried out: 40-60% oxygen through the nasal catheter.
-Inadequate breathing.
-Arterial pressure below 70 mm Hg, the development of edema of the larynx is necessary for ventilation.
-With a low response to epinephrine, glucagon 1-2 mg is used intravenously.
-Then drip at a rate of 5-15 μg / min until the effect is obtained.
-Re-administered glucocorticosteroids with refractory bronchospasm and to prevent the return of symptoms after 6-8 h (biphasic reactions).
-With a good response to therapy, antihistamines are prescribed every 6 hours for two days, prednisolone 1-2 mg / kg every 4-6 hours or equivalent doses of other glucocorticosteroids.
+A 0.1% solution of adrenaline is administered intramuscularly or intravenously at a rate of 0.01 ml/kg (no more than 0.3 ml) and prednisolone 10 mg/kg.
+Chloropyramine (suprastin) 2% solution or diphenhydramine (diphenhydramine) 1% solution is prescribed - 0.05 ml/kg intravenously, intramuscularly.
+If the effectiveness is low, repeated intravenous administration of the drugs is necessary after 10-15 minutes.
+If bronchospasm persists, inhalations of salbutamol 1.25-2.5 mg (1/2-1 nebula) or 2.4% solution of aminophylline (euphyllin) 4-5 mg/kg are administered intravenously by drip.
+If arterial hypotension persists, 0.9% sodium chloride solution (10-30 ml/kg h) intravenously with phenylephrine (mesaton) (1-40 mcg/kg h min) or dopamine (6-10 mcg/kg h min) is indicated.
+Oxygen therapy is performed: 40-60% oxygen through a nasal catheter.
+If breathing is inadequate.
+Blood pressure is below 70 mm Hg, and laryngeal edema develops, mechanical ventilation is required.
+With a low response to epinephrine, glucagon is used at 1-2 mg intravenously by jet stream, then drip at a rate of 5-15 mcg/min until the effect is achieved.
+Glucocorticosteroids are re-administered in case of refractory bronchospasm and to prevent recurrence of symptoms after 6-8 hours (biphasic reactions).
+If there is a good response to therapy, antihistamines are prescribed orally every 6 hours for two days, prednisolone 1-2 mg/kg every 4-6 hours, or equivalent doses of other glucocorticosteroids.

 How is anaphylactic shock treated in children?